 We use Dropbox also for legal and accounting related documents.
 We keep it because it is good to have a separation of concerns, but if we had started with Google Docs we probably wouldn’t have it.

 Flowdock was one of the first communication tools to come about.
 It was created a couple of years before Slack.
-Slack is very similar to it in many ways, and has some really appealing features but what is blocking us from using Slack is that there is no way to thread conversations.
+Slack is very similar to it in many ways, and has some really appealing features, but what is blocking us from using Slack is that there is no way to thread conversations.
 This feature is very important to us.
 Flowdock does it so well that we have not been using any email for internal communication - and it has drastically reduced the number of meetings that we need to have.
 Everything is very searchable in Flowdock.
-As we have people on different part of the planet, it is very good to be able to see all the correspondence in one place.
+As we have people in different parts of the world, it is very good to be able to see all our correspondence in one place.
 We have also been using it to record some activities such as meetings and important events that happened in the company.
-This said, if Slack finally decides to implement that feature, we will probably switch.
+That said, if Slack finally decides to implement that feature, we will probably switch.

 We use Asana for our Dev team.
 It’s very configurable and fast to use, and has great tagging features.
 In the past we have tried many different tools, including Pivotal Tracker and Basecamp, but Asana is definitely the tool that better fits our needs.
 Our development sprint is dependent on other technologies: our libraries and back-end infrastructure, our visual designer tool.
 Asana does a great job of tracking all these interdependencies.